Washington state student arrested for making racist threats

 Black protesters were also targeted by white suspects off college campuses last month at a Minneapolis rally against police violence that ended with five demonstrators being shot.

-Reporting by Eric M. Johnson in Seattle; Writing and additional reporting by Curtis Skinner in San Francisco; Editing by Daniel Wallis, Andrew Hay and Leslie Adler
+Reporting by Curtis Skinner in San Francisco; Editing by Daniel Wallis and Andrew Hay